gabrielchan22/Intel-Image-Classification/README.md

 lower learning rate to avoid destroying the pretrained weights) pushed this further to 0.910 — the best result of the project.

-**Fine-tuning converged almost immediately — and then quietly overfit for 12 more epochs.**
+**Fine-tuning converged almost immediately — and then overfit for 12 more epochs.**
-Looking at the fine-tuning run's loss curve, validation loss reaches its lowest point around epoch 2-3, while training loss keeps collapsing toward zero all the way through epoch 15. `ModelCheckpoint` correctly saved that early best point rather than the final weights, which is exactly why the reported result (0.910) is trustworthy — but it also means roughly 12 of the 15 fine-tuning epochs were pure wasted compute, actively pushing the model toward overfitting rather than improving it.
+Looking at the fine-tuning run's loss curve, validation loss reaches its lowest point around epoch 2-3, while training loss keeps collapsing toward zero all the way through epoch 15. `ModelCheckpoint` correctly saved that early best point rather than the final weights.
+However it also means roughly 12 of the 15 fine-tuning epochs were pure wasted compute, actively pushing the model toward overfitting rather than improving it.
 In hindsight, 3-5 epochs would likely have reached the same result in a fraction of the training time, which is worth knowing given fine-tuning was the slowest stage in the whole project per epoch.